xiaowei20152012/app-theme-helper/README.md

 4. `ATEEditTextPreference`
 5. `ATEMultiSelectPreference`
 6. `ATEColorPreference` – doesn't actually display a dialog, just displays a color indicator on the right.
 Setting display color and displaying a dialog is done from the settings screen.
+7. `ATEPreferenceCategory` – used for section headers, see the sample project for an example.

 In your settings screen, the title will be themed to the primary text color, the summary will be themed to the secondary text color.
 The actual dialogs are themed using the logic in